Women's U17 EURO round 2 groups | Women's Under-17

 Article body

-The UEFA European Women's Under-17 Championship round 2 runs from Tuesday until 24 March.
+The UEFA European Women's Under-17 Championship round 2 runs until 24 March.

 League A will determine the seven teams joining hosts Sweden in the finals from 5 to 18 May, with promotion and relegation between the leagues also at stake.